-Chain of Custody (CoC) certification provides credible assurance that products sold through licensed use of the certification ecolabel or trademark will communicate to customers and consumers the provenance of fish from a certified Alaska and Iceland fishery and can be traced throughout the supply chain to a certified source.
-Organizations certified against the CoC Standard are audited by a third-party accredited Certification Body and are subject to periodic surveillance audits over the three-year period of a CoC certificate.
+A Chain of Custody (CoC) certification provides credible assurance that products sold through licensed use of the certification ecolabel or trademark will communicate to customers and consumers the provenance of fish from RFM certified fisheries and can be traced throughout the supply chain to a certified source.
+Organizations certified against the CoC Standard are audited by a third-party accredited Certification Bodies and are subject to periodic surveillance audits over the three-year period of a CoC certificate.

-Through the programme framework, the requirements for CoC certification will be subject to continual review and improvement to ensure that it continues to serve stakeholder and consumer needs.
+Through the program framework, the requirements for CoC certification will be subject to continual review and improvement to ensure that it continues to serve stakeholder and consumer needs.